 There’s a Reason for Everything

-The topic under discussion, however, is cell stuff, not pursuit of happiness or metaphysical stuff.
+The topic under discussion, however, is cell stuff, not metaphysical stuff or even national loyalty or generational fixedness stuff (in the latter case, Native Americans and even African Americans are among the most American of all).
 Sometimes we’re not even talking about that, but about how one “identifies,” regardless of chromosomes or haplogroups.
-As far as that goes, I remain what I always was—Italian.
+As far as that goes, I remain what I always was—some kind of hyphenated Italian.
 This is how I “identify,” not merely because of some numbers on a digital page but because of the name I bear, and the associations that has had over the years for both other Italians and non-Italians, and because my father was an immigrant who had to negotiate the cultural translations of Old and New Worlds most of his adult life.
-And to be an Italian is itself to be a member of a tribe of tribes—Latin and Oscan, Samnite and Veniti, Umbrian and Celt, Siceliote and Aequi, and yes, even Hebrew—one with a unique genius for weaving a polyglot into a people bound by a common culture.
+And to be an Italian is itself to be a member of a tribe of tribes—Latin and Oscan, Samnite and Veniti, Umbrian and Celt, Siceliote and Aequi, Norman and Berber, Lombard and, yes, even Hebrew—one with a unique genius for weaving a polyglot into a people bound by a common culture.
 Italy is like the West’s attic: it never throws anything away.
 It just adds to the agglomerate, including new people groups, invaders and immigrants, crafting a mosaic as gorgeous as its hills.
 It was a melting pot before there was the melting pot, America, our at-times trying test of human adaptability and augmentation—which needs desperately to remember that what it means to be American can’t be measured by a cheek swab and a check.

 And don’t think I don’t know why Philip Roth never won the Nobel Prize in literature!
 Bergson, Pasternak, Agnon, Sachs, Bellow, Singer, Canetti, Brodsky, Gordimer, Pinter, Bob Freaking Dylan—the quota had been met!
 Don’t think I don’t see!